🧩 Autism Support & Neurodiversity-Affirming Care

 • Manage anxiety, transitions, and sensory sensitivities

-• Develop coping skills for frustration or overstimulation
+• Develop coping tools for frustration or overstimulation

-Our approach combines evidence-based practices with neurodiversity-affirming principles — celebrating each person’s strengths while supporting their challenges.
+Our approach integrates evidence-based practices with neurodiversity-affirming principles, celebrating each person’s strengths while supporting their challenges.

 🌸 Support for Parents & Families

-Parenting a neurodivergent child can be both joyful and demanding.
-We support families as they navigate emotions, education systems, and everyday stress.
+Parenting a neurodivergent child can be deeply meaningful — and at times, overwhelming.
+We help caregivers navigate emotions, systems, and everyday stress with compassion and practical guidance.

-• Address sibling or family conflict with empathy
+• Address family stress with empathy and connection

 🤝 Collaborative & Comprehensive Care